-Subproperty of: E13 Attribute Assignment.
-P140 assigned attribute to (was attributed by): E1 CRM Entity to which it applied.
+Scope note: This property associates an instance of E16 Measurement with the instance of E1 CRM Entity to which it applied.
 An instance of E1 CRM Entity may be measured more than once.
 Material and immaterial things and processes may be measured, e.g. the number of words in a text, or the duration of an event.